No Palantir in the NHS! Campaign Toolkit

 Introduction

-This toolkit has a broader purpose than one campaign.
 The increasing militarisation, privatisation and surveillance of our health services are part of a wider picture of colonialism and capitalism.
-Med-tech is a key area of collaboration between the UK and Israel – we recognise that Palantir is not the only possible target, but it is a highly strategic one.
-We aim to weaken a key military supporter of the Israeli state, as well as resist the ongoing outsourcing, asset stripping and privatisation of the NHS and the infiltration of state surveillance technologies into the NHS.
+We aim to weaken Palantir, a key supporter and enabler of state violence, as well as resist the ongoing outsourcing, asset stripping and privatisation of the NHS and the expansion of state surveillance technologies in the UK.

 Support is available for research (e.g. what has been happening in my trust with Palantir) and advice on messaging, community organising and strategy.
 The Palantir campaign holds monthly meetings where local campaigners can send representatives for discussion and shared learning, and has a Signal group for us to share knowledge.